JamesWP/nomic/active_proposals.md

 Proposed by: Murray Colpman

+This proposal would create rule 311 with the text:

-Any player who submits no vote (for the purposes of this rule, a spoilt ballot qualifies as a vote) on four consecutively-numbered proposals shall lose the game.
+> Any player who submits no vote (for the purposes of this rule, a spoilt ballot qualifies as a vote) on four consecutively-numbered proposals shall lose the game.
 They shall be removed as a player and will be unable to rejoin the game, until a new game is begun.
 They will have to actively opt in to rejoining the game.
 They may do so at any time before the restarting of the game.

 Quorum: 2 votes
 Majority: 4 votes